Alcohol Initiative

 County Alcohol Ordinances

 In October 2008, the Branson Board of Aldermen approved a comprehensive liquor ordinance (pdf) for the city designed to reduce impaired and underage drinking.
 Effective January 1, 2009, the ordinance introduced significant changes to the liquor license application process.
-Find information and applications for obtaining a liquor license in the City of Branson here.

 Compliance Checks